Lithuanian Liberal Youth

 Lithuanian Liberal Youth (Lietuvos liberalus jaunimas, LLJ), is a political youth organization in Lithuania.
-It is the financially and organisationally independent of any political party.
+It is completely independent from any political party or organization.
 However, some prominent members of LLJ participate in active politics as representatives of political parties.

 History

 The organisation was unofficially established as Vilniaus liberalaus jaunimo klubas on 12 January 1991 and was officially registered on 1 December 1991.
 After being affiliated with Lithuanian Liberal Union until 1994, the organisation later decided to become an independent one.
 Even after this split many members of LLJ as Jonas Čekuolis, Gintaras Steponavičius and Aušrinė Armonaitė were elected to municipal councils and the Seimas as members of Lithuanian Liberal Union, Liberal and Centre Union and Liberal Movement.

 Past leaders

 Liberal leaders and officials who are alumni of LLJ include: